abhishek2024/Chatbot-Deep-Learning/deeppavlov/models/ner/README.md

 _Given an entity of a certain type and a set of all possible values of this entity type provide a normalized form of the entity._

-In this component, the Slot Filling task is solved by Levenshtein Distance search across all known entities of a given type.
+In this reader, the Slot Filling task is solved by Levenshtein Distance search across all known entities of a given type.
 Example:

 There is an entity of "food" type: